ataylor-us/infra/README.md

 My services are shared using Tailscale.

 ## Adding a new host
-Typically, the hostname should be set to the `domain_name` variable, but during initial setup you won't have a domain name.
+Typically, the hostname should be set to the `domain_name` variable, but during initial setup I might not have a domain name.
 Just swap it with the current (reachable) ip address, and change it to the correct one after.

 ### Tailscale
 A one time use [tailscale auth key](https://login.tailscale.com/admin/settings/keys) needs to be set for the host during first setup.
 This should be set in the vault, but can be set at runtime with: